abdiesu04/voicelink/replit.md

 # Voztra - Real-Time Voice Translation App

 ## Overview
 Voztra is a real-time voice translation application enabling seamless, instant, and high-quality voice translation between two users speaking different languages.
-It supports over 97 languages, preserving tone, emotion, and gender through advanced voice synthesis.
+It supports 96 languages, preserving tone, emotion, and gender through advanced voice synthesis.
 The application aims to eliminate language barriers in real-time conversations, leveraging WebSockets for low-latency communication.

 ## User Preferences
 I prefer clear and concise explanations.
 I want an iterative development approach, where I can review changes frequently.
 Please ask for my approval before implementing any major architectural changes or adding new external dependencies.
 When making code changes, ensure they align with the existing code style and design patterns.